GoogleCloudPlatform/terraform-google-enterprise-application/README.md

 ### [5. appinfra](/5-appinfra/)

-The purpose of this stage is to create application-specific infrastructure, including the application CI/CD pipeline.
+The purpose of this stage is to create application-specific infrastructure.
 This stage deploys the application-specific resources, including service-related infrastructure components such as databases, storage buckets, BigQuery datasets, and others.
 This stage also defines the CI/CD pipeline for each application, targeting the clusters in the multitenant infrastructure stage.

 ### [6. appsource](/6-appsource/)